aragon/developer-portal/docs/advanced/dao/01-creation.md

 ## Events

-When creating a DAO there is 2 main events that you'll be looking for:
+When creating a DAO there is two main events that you'll be looking for:

 - `DAORegistered`
 - `InstallationApplied`